mineiohara/Algorithm-DataStructure/README.md

 # Algorithm and DataStructure
-Learn Algorithm and Data structure on Python3.
+Important Algorithm and Data structure with Python3.

 ・Sort
 ・Linked list